omkardamame/basic-webapp/README.md

   - User-Agent (browser and OS info)
 - Styled with modern fonts and dark mode
 - Includes a fun **Rick Roll Easter Egg**
-- Supports Cloudflare Tunnel to expose the app over the internet
-- Deployable with Jenkins CI/CD pipeline

 ## 📦 Installation